tomzhang255/AC215_HiSolver/src/api-service/README.md

 # HiSolver API

 This repo uses Docker, FastAPI, and Python to create an API for managing and creating animations using language model-based search and question answering.
-It utilizes OpenAI's language model for document embeddings and ChromaDB for vector indexing and searching.
+It utilizes our custom Vertex AI model, with a fallback to OpenAI's language model rendering Manim animations for simple 2D function plotting.

 ## Table of Contents
 - [HiSolver API](#hisolver-api)